gridap/GridapDistributed.jl/docs/src/dev-notes/AssemblyStrategies.md

     - **Pros:** Assembly is local, i.e no communication is required.
 DoF `PVector`s from the `FESpace` can be used as column and row vectors for the matrix (like in serial).
     - **Cons:** Matrix-vector product only fills the owned rows of the output vector.
 Communication is therefore required to make the output vector consistent.
     - **Use cases:** You should use this strategy if you are constantly creating `FEFunction`s with vectors coming from the linear system (and viceversa).
 This is quite typical for geometric solvers.

+Problem:

+We cannot have the same partition for FESpaces and Matrix.
+The reason is that we want the matrix layouts to be owned then ghots.
+However FESpace local numberings are mixed owned and ghost.

+We can create the matrix layouts so that the order of the owned and ghosts (separately) is the same as in the FESpace.
+Paired with the OwnedAndGhostValues data type, this allows no-copy no-allocation reuse of values between the two dof layouts.
+However this is prone to create crash-less bugs (the worst kind) if the user is careless.
+How should this be handled?
+Is there a cheap way to check that we are not doing anything wrong (without checking the whole index ranges every time)?